-Hurricane Florence Lessens To Category Three, Will Actually Cause More Problems
+Hurricane Florence Downgraded To Category Three, Will Actually Cause More Problems

 That would seem to be good news, giving North and South Carolina some much-needed relief, but it may in some ways be bad news as the reduction in the category means that the storm is decreasing in speed, giving signs that it will be staying in the area for several days.

-With the speed lowering Florence is expected to move slowly either just off the Carolinas coast or along the coastline until at least Saturday.
-With the storm moving so slowly that will lead to major flooding and storm surges expected to occur in the area well before and after landfall.
+With the speed lowering, Florence is expected to move slowly either just off the Carolinas’ coast or along the coastline until at least Saturday.
+With the storm moving so slowly, major flooding and storm surges are expected to occur in the area well before and after landfall.

 The National Hurricane Center measured wave heights of up to 83 feet near the eye of the storm, something that would be catastrophic for any town that would be in the path of those surges coming up from the ocean.

 The entire Carolina coast is under a hurricane warning or a hurricane watch with the cities of Charleston, Myrtle Beach, Wilmington, and Hatteras all in the path of Florence.
-A warning, which applies from just south of Myrtle Beach up to the North Carolina-Virginia border, warns of hurricane conditions being expected within 36 hours while a watch, which applies from Charleston to the South Carolina-Georgia border, means the conditions are expected within 48 hours.
+A warning, which applies from just south of Myrtle Beach up to the North Carolina-Virginia border, means hurricane conditions are being expected within 36 hours, while a watch, which applies from Charleston to the South Carolina-Georgia border, means the conditions are expected within 48 hours.

 Wave heights to 83 ft were measured early this morning under the NE quadrant of Hurricane Florence.
 These enormous waves are produced by being trapped along with very strong winds moving in the same direction the storm's motion. #HurricaneFlorence https://t.co/26J6Uogt6o pic.twitter.com/mdjGD5yibg